 The world is full of problems

-Our 200 hour online teacher training program certifies you to teach the four main experiences of meditation: Present Moment Awareness; Calm Focused; Transcendence/Self-Discovery; and Energized Body & Mind.
+Our 200 hour online teacher training program certifies you to teach the four main experiences of meditation: Present Moment Awareness; Calm Focus; Energized Body & Mind; and Transcendence/Self-Discovery.
 This course is a standalone teacher training that will certify you to teach twelve different meditations straight away.
 For those who would like to continue their training afterwards and become additionally certified as Vedic Meditation teachers this course will count towards your training.
-Enrollment starts now.
-The course starts on Feb 1st 2018.

 Vedic Meditation mastery

 1800 Hour Vedic meditation teacher training

 Our annual Vedic Meditation teacher training for June 16th-September 8, 2019 is fully booked and registration is closed.
 This is an intensive, 3-month retreat in Bali .
 During this course you will be instructed how to teach the method of Vedic Meditation in its pure form as handed down for generations in the Shankaracharya tradition.
 At the apex of the course you will be practicing 14 rounds per day of meditation, pranayama, and yoga asanas.

 If you are interested in joining our next 3-month intensive Vedic Meditation Teacher Training please click on the following link to apply.